 Cloverdale Farm is comprised of 212± acres in the heart of the Allegheny Mountains and Bath County’s scenic Cloverdale Valley.
 The farm is bordered to the west by the George Washington National Forest, which provides immediate access to endless recreational opportunities and thousands of acres of protected lands.
-The east side of the valley is part of the national forest as well, giving the relatively narrow valley the feel of a protected inholding.
+The east side of the valley is also part of the National Forest, giving the relatively narrow valley the feel of a protected inholding.
 The farm is surrounded on three sides by properties in conservation easement, the net result being a very private landholding with fully protected viewsheds.

-Tucked up against the tree line, at the base of the 3,800 foot Wallace Peak, is a stunning 6,200 square foot house designed by noted Cashiers, NC architect Tim Greene.
+Tucked up against the tree line, at the base of the 3,800 foot Wallace Peak, is a stunning 6,200± square foot house designed by noted Cashiers, North Carolina architect Tim Greene.
 The thoughtfully sited home commands sweeping views of the valley, yet perfectly complements the scenery by seamlessly blending into the landscape.
-The four-bedroom, three-and-a-half bathroom house achieves the rare feat of effortlessly adapting to any use and is equally welcoming and comfortable, whether entertaining large groups, hosting friends and family for the weekend, or having a casual fireside dinner in the kitchen.
+The four-bedroom house achieves the rare feat of effortlessly adapting to any use, and is equally welcoming and comfortable whether entertaining large groups, hosting friends and family for the weekend, or having a casual fireside dinner in the kitchen.
 Spacious bedrooms, libraries, and living areas all feature large windows that capture uninterrupted vistas and anchor the house in its surroundings and showcase the real star of the show – the Cloverdale Valley.

 Just the Facts

 - Remarkable, custom-built 6,200 square foot home constructed in 2007

 - Equestrian facilities, including stable, riding ring, and flexible paddock layout

 - Abundant wildlife on the property including deer, turkey, black bear, geese ducks, and eagles